 The pair's best season came in 2001/02, where the pair notched up a whopping 37 goals between them.
 Claudio Rainieri's side would finish 6th that season, finishing in a European spot for the first time and providing the perfect launchpad for Champions League football the following year and prompting an audacious takeover bid from one Roman Abramovich...

 El Nino and The Flying Dutchman

-When Fernando Torres was at Liverpool, he was, hands down, the best striker on the planet.
-Alongside him in attack was Dirk Kuyt, operating at a goal every three or four goals, who remains one of the most underrated players to ever play in England.
+When Fernando Torres was at Liverpool, he was hands-down the best striker on the planet.
+Alongside him on the attack was Dirk Kuyt, operating at a goal every three or four goals, who remains one of the most underrated players to ever play in England.
 Along with greats of the game such as Steven Gerrard and Xabi Alonso they belonged to a side that deserved to win so much more than they did.

 James Metcalfe (author) from Worthing on April 03, 2020:

 I think my thinking was that, alongside Bergkamp and Henry, they're just not considered to have been as prolific.

 Absolutely!
 Strike partnerships seem to be on the decline, so it might involve strikers and suppliers moreso than out and out forwards though.

 I wouldn’t say Ian Wright and Bergkamp are underrated, but definitely note worthy!